 As well as being MIPS certified, it’s also DOT and ECE-rated.

 The MX-9 is constructed from a lightweight polycarbonate shell which keeps the weight down.
 It also uses Bell’s own Velocity-flow ventilation system to keep you cool on the trails.

 The peak can only go to two positions, and changing from one to the other isn’t a quick or easy fix.
 Removing the visor is a struggle, too.

 That said, once the visor is removed, it can easily accommodate goggles.

 On the road, we found it to be quite noisy.
-But with such a great price tag, a 5-year warranty, and it’s light composition, we’re willing to let that go!
+But with such a great price tag, a 5-year warranty and light composition, we’re willing to let that go!

-The AT950 adventure motorcycle helmet boasts an advanced polycarbonate shell, a dual-density inner liner, oodles of vents, a drop-down sun visor, and integrated speaker cutouts.
+The AT950 boasts an advanced polycarbonate shell, a dual-density inner liner, oodles of vents, a drop-down sun visor, and integrated speaker cut-outs.

-The peak is removable which gives riders the option of keeping it on or taking it off depending on the conditions.
+The peak is removable and allows riders to keep it on or take it off, depending on the conditions.

 Top and exhaust vents promote airflow inside the cockpit, while a dual configurable chin vent allows plenty of cooling options.

 As you would expect, the AT950 is DOT rated and comes with a 5-year warranty.